 - Prefer a climbing shoe that can be used for bouldering, sport, and face climbing.

 The Vibram XS Edge (3.5 mm) outsole is developed to render optimal edging prowess.
 Its resistance to plastic distortion helps keep its shape and withstand abuse.
 It is formulated to work in both hot and cold temperatures.

 Providing a supportive platform is a 1 mm Flexan midsole.

 It renders a decent amount of flexibility that will allow climbers to slip into cracks.

 The Vapor Lace wears a durable 1.8 mm microsuede.
 It employs a patent-pending feature, the Bi-Tension system.
 It is a reversed slingshot rand placed under the forefoot and is connected to the heel rand and pulls power from the toes.
 It uses less rubber, minimizing weight yet increasing sensitivity.

 Provides assistance when wearing

 The closure system employs a flat lace that goes through six pairs of punched eyelets.
 The pull tabs (with distinct colors) are placed at the heel to assist in donning and doffing.

-These two climb-centric offerings from Scarpa are engineered to give performance for various disciplines.
-Shown below are some of their qualities that differentiate these two products from one another.
+These two climb-centric offerings from Scarpa are engineered to give a performance for various disciplines.
+Shown below are some of the qualities that differentiate these two products from one another.